Diffusion-Free Dynamics in Rotating Spherical Shell Convection Driven By Internal Heating and Cooling

 We have presented 3D simulations of rotating convection in a spherical shell, driven by an internal heating and cooling function.
 This function was designed so that the same flux is extracted by cooling (over a fixed region near the top of the computational domain) as is input by heating (over an identically-sized region near the base).
 A key finding of our work is that in some regimes, the heat transport and other aspects of the flow dynamics are well described by diffusion-free theory, with no evident dependence on the viscosity or thermal diffusivity.
 Below, we briefly summarise the main results of this study, relate them to prior work, and comment on their astrophysical implications.

-The scaling results presented in the previous section suggest that our simulations can be grouped into three distinct regimes, which we term rapidly rotating ($Ro_{\text{cv,F}}<0.1$), rotationally-influenced ($0.1\leq Ro_{\text{cv,F}}<1$), and rotationally-uninfluenced ($Ro_{\text{cv,F}}\geq1$).
-In the rotationally-constrained regime, both the small scales and the bulk are constrained by rotation.
-The rotationally-influenced regime is an intermediate regime where large scales are constrained by rotation, but small scales are not (Figure \ref{fig:param_summary}d).
+The scaling results presented in the previous section suggest that our simulations can be grouped into three distinct regimes, which we term rotationally-constrained ($Ro_{\text{cv,F}}<0.1$), rotationally-influenced ($0.1\leq Ro_{\text{cv,F}}<1$), and rotationally-uninfluenced ($Ro_{\text{cv,F}}\geq1$).
+In the rotationally-constrained regime, all spatial scales are constrained by rotation.
+The rotationally-influenced regime is an intermediate regime where largest scales are constrained by rotation, but some intermediate scales are not (Figure \ref{fig:param_summary}d).
 Finally, there is no discernible impact of rotation on the dynamics of simulations in the rotationally-uninfluenced regime.
 The key features of each regime are summarised in Table \ref{tab:1} and described below.